Wednesday, April 8, 2009

 The second time: So painful, So precious

-HE was so tiny.
+Trey in the NICU HE was so tiny.
 This is what premie clothes looked like on him

 My first time holding Trey